ray6080/ray6080.github.io/_posts/2017-03-08-Caffe-Convolutional-Architecture.md

 - writeup
 ---

-Caffe is a framework for convolutional neural network based deep learning algorithms.
+Caffe is a framework for convolutional deep learning algorithms, developed and maintained by the Berkeley Vision and Learning Center.